marshall7m/terraform-aws-infrastructure-live-ci/README.md

 		Single Rollback:
 			New cfg:
 				- Remove all resources from cfg
-				- Only keep the providers
+				- Only keep the providers (doesn't work if provider is configured via attributes from other cfg within head ref)
 				- Run terra apply
 				- `rm rf dir/`
 			Existing cfg: